marcellusfarias/interview-cheat-sheet/README.md

 There are some lock types in C#.

 * Lock keyword/monitor: Creates a basic code zone where only one thread can enter at the same time.
 This is precisely the same as using Monitor.Enter/Exit class.
 One can't use the **await** keyword on it and should not work with Tasks on it, as it would probably lead to thread starvation.
+Both code snippets below are equivalents:
 ```
 lock (x)
 {
     // Your code...
 }
 ```

-it's the same as
 ```
 object __lockObj = x;
 bool __lockWasTaken = false;